 The staff is small so you’ll find the same friendly faces assisting you day in and day out.
 In just three days’ time, Tim and I got very close with one of the managers, Stella, who invited us out for Taiwanese hot pot just around the corner of the hotel.
 It was one of the highlights of our trip!
 There is no request too great that you won’t be accommodated.
 They stored our bags for a whole day since our checkout was at 12 p.m. and our flight wasn’t leaving until later that night.
 But going above and beyond what was required, because we visited during Chinese New Year, there was a fear that all the bus seats would be prebooked to the airport.
 So Stella tried to pre-book our seats for the bus and when she found out the function was unavailable online, she went with me to the actual bus station after her shift!
 Talk about Taiwanese hospitality!

 Check-In: 3 PM.
 Check-out: 12 PM.

 Deluxe double rooms starting at $71.22 per night.
 BOOK HERE.

-DISCLAIMER: My stay was courtesy of VIA Hotel Ximen.
-As always, all opinions and graphics are my own, unless otherwise stated.
+DISCLAIMER: I was a guest of VIA Hotel Ximen, but all opinions and photos, as always, are my own.

 Give me a shout-out on Pinterest pretty please?